Jane Birkin: Personal life

 In 1971, Birkin and Gainsbourg had a daughter, actress and singer Charlotte Gainsbourg.
 The couple separated in 1980, a result of his alcoholism and violence.
 She described him as "a very difficult man to live with", and said that during recording sessions he would scream at her and hit her with a ruler if she could not sing a part.
 She took credit for helping him to develop his style later in life, saying: "It's all about me, he listened to me a lot."

 On 4 September 1982, she gave birth to her third daughter, Lou Doillon, from her relationship with director Jacques Doillon.
 She said: "Meeting Jacques was a real turning point in my career.
 In my private life, after I left Serge, Jacques and I lived together for thirteen years, and had Lou."
 She said she was surprised and happy to find out that Doillon was not "an old man".
 They separated in 1993.
 The Observer reported in 2007 that Doillon "could not compete with her grief for Gainsbourg" (who died in 1991), and that she had lived alone since their separation.
 Birkin said that Doillon lost interest in casting her in his movies, and she felt "pain for Jacques going off with all these young girls making all these films all the time".
 Later, Birkin had a relationship with French writer Olivier Rolin.

-Birkin became a political activist, and joined protest marches through the streets of Paris against racism and in defense of illegal immigrants.
+Birkin became a political activist, and joined protest marches through the streets of Paris against racism and in defence of illegal immigrants.
 She also supported Palestinian rights, Amnesty International and the fight against AIDS.
 In 2001 she received an OBE award at Buckingham Palace in London.
-In 2004 she was awarded France's Ordre nationale du Merite.
+In 2004 she was awarded France's Ordre national du Mérite.

 In 2002, she was diagnosed with leukemia and underwent rounds of treatment.
 Birkin often spent time with her six grandchildren.
 Her daughter, Kate Barry, died in December 2013 after falling from her own fourth floor Paris apartment in what was suspected to be a suicide.

 Birkin mainly resided in Paris from the late 1960s onward.
 She was described as "a fixture of the Saint-Germain-des-Prés neighbourhood on the Left Bank".
 In 2020, recalling 1970s Paris, she said: "it was a time of great innocence, and I don't think social problems were as they are today."
 On 6 September 2021, it was reported that Birkin was doing well after having a stroke.